 What a change since The Phantom Agony and the likes.
-Some ten years have passed and a few follow-on albums too.
+Some ten years have passed and a few follow-on records, too.
 But this kind of change is still rough.

-Also, the use of the choir and strings are bordering on the insane in certain passages.
-And Epica try to create an orchestra of sorts themselves by pushing too many instruments into the fray.
-Like overdone turkey with too much stuffing in a way that gravy cannot save it anymore.
+Also, the use of the choir and strings border on the insane in certain passages.
+And Epica try to create an orchestra of sorts themselves, by pushing too many instruments into the fray.
+Like overdone turkey, with too much stuffing in such a way that gravy cannot save it anymore.

-They worked a lot on the output it seems with the involvement of all band members, trying out new methods to record it.
-And to me it almost sounds like democracy in music, because they left so many elements in their tune that it almost overwhelms today’s abilities to record and reproduce such complex pieces of work.
-But for sure those are very good musicians playing their tune, who definitely know their trade.
+Epica worked a lot on the output it seems.
+With the involvement of all band members, trying out new methods to record it.
+And to me The Quantum Enigma almost sounds like democracy in music.
+Because they left so many elements in their tune that all this goodness almost overwhelms today’s abilities to record and reproduce such complex pieces of work.
+But for sure those are very good musicians plying their trade.

-Ironically, their accoustic versions of songs in the deluxe album that I am listening to sound much better.
-Of course pure Folk, not an inch of metal in it.
-So, in a sense they would have been better off producing an acoustic album.
-Kind of an unplugged version, albeit a lot of plugged still remains in this unplugged piece of work.
-Sublime, almost.
+Albeit a lot of plugged still remains in this unplugged piece of work.
 I am just now listening to the acoustic versions of theirs songs.
 Damn!
 They missed a full and promising career, it seems.
 10 out of 10 I would rate them – pretty good shit, soulful and well thought through.

 Very much in line with what I just said above, the album itself did not do all that well in the charts, given the (perceived) status of a leader of the scene.
 Getting to a reasonable level in the Dutch charts (rank 4), the rest of them is not all that stellar.
 And I am really not surprised, judging by what I hear.